This question is derived from a promise Christ makes to the Philadelphia church in Revelation 3. Let’s take a look at the reference.

 - We adhere to the belief that the authorship of the Fourth Gospel has been misrepresented.
 Typically this authorship is attributed to John the brother of James and author of the Book of Revelation of Jesus Christ.
-I have concluded on the side of such authors as J. Phillips, Edward Reaugh Smith, and Tobias Skinner who have shown conclusively John could not be the sole author and instead attribute primary authorship to Lazarus – the disciple whom Christ loved.
+I have concluded on the side of such authors as J. Phillips (ISBN13: 978-0-9702687-3-0) who has shown conclusively John could not be the sole author and instead attribute primary authorship to Lazarus – the disciple whom Christ loved.
 Due to this, I will refer to the book as the Fourth Gospel.

 - Desolation of the Temple and Messianic Enthronement in Daniel 11:36-12:3, Jason Thomas Parry, Journal of the Evangelical Theological Society 54.3 (September 2011, pages 487,494-499)